Quick summary of key school information

 Student access to education psychologist |

 YCS provides information, for both Japanese and English speaking families, on a variety of services available for child-rearing, family support, learning needs, and other potential parental concerns.
-Currently, YCS is not equipped to directly address issues, but are willing to be proactive to help families with any problems or concerns that may arise. |
+Currently, YCS is not equipped to directly address issues, but are willing to be we aim to be proactive and work together with families and outside experts. |

 School start time |